-Help is possible, with the identification of the food trigger or triggers and a sensible management plan, enabling you to enjoy a nutritionally balanced and enjoyable diet, without the culprit food or foods.
+Help is at hand, with the identification of the food trigger or triggers and a sensible management plan, enabling you to enjoy a nutritionally balanced and enjoyable diet, without the culprit food or foods.

-There are no valid tests for intolerance and the Gold Standard and only way, to ascertain which foods cause adverse reactions, is by accurately recording the times and duration of all symptoms, illness or stress, as well as everything you eat and drink.
-This includes all prescribed medicines and other supplements, all sweets, nibbles and even licking out the mixing bowl when cooking!
+There are no valid tests for intolerance and the Gold Standard and only way to ascertain which foods cause adverse reactions is by accurately recording the times and duration of all symptoms, illness or stress, as well as everything you eat and drink.
+This includes all prescribed medicines and nutrition supplements, all sweets, nibbles, and even licking out the mixing bowl when cooking!

 This record or food and symptoms diary, should be continued for two to three weeks and should represent your normal diet.
-Ideally, it should be analysed by a registered dietitian, as they will be able to advise you on alternative foods so that you still are able to follow a healthy well balanced diet that is also acceptable to you.
-It is helpful to keep any food packaging for examination by the healthcare professional, as manufactured food contains many ingredients and the packaging alongside the food diary may help to pinpoint the offending food.
+Ideally, it should be reviewed by a registered dietitian, as they will be able to advise you on alternative foods so that you still are able to follow a healthy well balanced diet that is also acceptable to you.
+It is helpful to keep any food packaging for examination by the dietitian, as manufactured food contains many ingredients and the packaging (write the date eaten) alongside the food diary may help to pinpoint the offending food.
 Allergy UK has a food and symptoms diary, ideally use a new page each day.
 Food Symptoms Diary

 See our resources section for useful books that can help you.